 Green tea contains a compound known as epigallocatechin (EGCG).
 Researchers are interested in this polyphenol for several reasons.
-For instance, some studies have investigated whether it might treat inflammation and rheumatoid arthritis.
+For instance, some

 In the latest investigation, researchers combined EGCG with aztreonam, which is an antibiotic commonly used to fight P. aeruginosa.
 They found that the combination reduced the numbers of clinical multidrug resistant strains of P. aeruginosa in laboratory cultures.

 The research, which the scientists published in the Journal of Medical Microbiology, also investigated the interaction between EGCG and aztreonam in an animal model.
-Specifically, they used greater wax moth larvae, which scientists have found to be a useful model for studying antibiotics.
+Specifically, they used greater wax moth larvae, which scientists have

 Once again, they found that when they combined EGCG with aztreonam, it was more effective than using the drug or EGCG alone.